buildbot/buildbot/master/docs/manual/cfg-buildslaves-docker.rst

     (optional, default to the higher version known by docker-py) This will indicates wich API version must be used to communicate with Docker.

+``tls``
+    (optional)
+    This allow to use TLS when connecting with the Docker socket.
+    This should be a ``docker.tls.TLSConfig`` object.
+    See `docker-py's own documentation <http://docker-py.readthedocs.org/en/latest/tls/>`_ for more details on how to initialise this object.

 Setting up Volumes
 ..................